What are logbooks?

 The main reasons for keeping an accurate up to date logbook are:

 - Legal – In most countries it is a legal requirement to keep a log.
 A log of all transmissions may also be used to prove innocence in the unlikely event of a complaint that you were causing interference.

-- Operational – Having a log of the contacts is essential for completing the details on any QSL cards you wish to send.
+- Operational – Having a log of the contacts is essential for completing the details on any QSL cards you wish to send, or entering radio contests.

 - Personal – The log is a personal radio history.
 You can look back over the different contacts that have been made with other stations.